 A law practice in chaos is nearly every lawyer’s biggest fear.
 (As if you need to be told, right?)
-In the first post in his three-part series “Getting a Grip,” Dustin Cole explained how a law firm can easily slip a gear.
+In the first post in his series “Getting a Grip,” Dustin Cole explained how a law firm can easily slip a gear.
 This second post brings four powerful ways to regain control — and come back strong.

 - Lack of management skills